Industry · Players

 Over the last year, EYA has made great progress on construction at The Laureate, the next building to deliver at Westside at Shady Grove.
 In addition, the company has projects in the works including Reston Station Multifamily, Takoma Metro Redevelopment, and Bethesda Farm Women’s Market

-“We have completed numerous award-winning multifamily projects across the region, but never with a dedicated team,” McLean Quinn, EYA’s president and CEO, said in a prepared statement.
+“We have completed numerous award-winning multifamily projects across the region, but never with a dedicated team,” McLean Quinn, EYA’s president and CEO, said in the prepared statement.
 “Our new team members will enable us to execute on multiple concurrent projects so we can continue to deliver unique communities with diverse housing options and neighborhoods where people want to live.”

 Keith Loria can be reached at Kloria@commercialobserver.com.